What’s the Best Way to Sell Your Retirement Community Home?

 So, there may come a time when you’ll need to sell your condo, townhouse, or single-family home in a retirement community geared to active seniors for a number of reasons, such as relocating closer to family or moving into an assisted living facility.

-With over 49 million seniors living in the United States—and that population expected to nearly double by 2060—you’d think you’d have no problem finding a buyer.
+With over 58 million seniors living in the United States — and that population expected to reach 82 million by 2050 — you’d think you’d have no problem finding a buyer.
 But resales in 55 and over communities can be quite different from the regular real estate market.

 Research the resale value of properties in the community before you buy

 You’re certain to have a larger number of potential buyers for your active retirement community home if you live in an area with a large number of seniors.
-According to the Administration for Community Living (ACL), part of the U.S. Department of Health and Human Services, more than half of the population of persons age 65 and older in 2016 lived in ten states: California, Florida, Texas, New York, Pennsylvania, Ohio, Illinois, Michigan, North Carolina, and New Jersey.
+According to the Administration for Community Living (ACL), part of the U.S. Department of Health and Human Services, the top 10 states with the highest population of persons aged 65 and older are California, Florida, Texas, New York, Pennsylvania, Ohio, Illinois, Michigan, North Carolina, and Georgia.

 Even if you don’t live in one of these states, you can do some research online on neighborhood sale prices on the top real estate listing websites.